✔ No account fees or minimums ✔ Up to 3.80% APY

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

 Discretionary income is defined as the cash you have available to spend after your necessary payments are covered.
-Those necessities are typically made up of basic living expenses, such as housing, utilities, food, healthcare, and insurance costs.
-(In some cases, minimum payments toward debt may be included as well.)
+Those necessities are typically made up of basic living expenses, such as housing, utilities, food, healthcare, insurance costs, as well as minimum payments on debt.

 So what does discretionary income equal in daily life?
 It’s the post-tax money you can put toward things like eating out, entertainment, travel, clothing, electronics, and gym memberships.
 You might think of discretionary income as paying for the wants in life vs. the needs.